 Eligible groups for mini-grants include community organizations, schools, businesses, garden and farm programs, and government agencies that serve Cambridge.

-A project proposal must address one of the categories below and is only eligible for one type of mini-grant (i.e., healthy eating/physical activity or youth mental health) per funding cycle:
+A project proposal must address one of the categories below and is only eligible for one type of mini-grant per funding cycle:

-- Healthy Eating and Physical Activity. $1,000 mini-grants are available for projects that promote healthy eating and/or physical activity in children and adults.
-Up to 13 projects will be funded.
-Last year’s winning projects included a bike giveaway event, cooking and gardening activities for children, outdoor adventure activities for youth, and a survey of food pantry clients.
-See the full list of 2022 Healthy Eating and Physical Activity Mini-Grant Winners.
+- Healthy Eating and Physical Activity. $1,000 mini-grants are available for projects that promote healthy eating and/or physical activity in children and/or adults.
+Up to ten projects will be funded.
+Last year’s winners included such projects as a day of joy for individuals without housing; chair yoga classes for an Ethiopian elders group; and a staff summer wellness program encouraging movement and healthy eating.

 The mini-grants are competitive.
 All applications are reviewed by representatives from the Cambridge Public Health Department, the Hideo Sasaki Foundation, and other organizations and groups.

-The mini-grant guidelines and application are available on the Cambridge Public Health Department website: www.cambridgepublichealth.org/services/mini-grants
+The mini-grant guidelines and application are available on the Cambridge Public Health Department's Mini-Grants web page.

 Cambridge Public Health Department